III Corps (Continuation War): After the Continuation War

 A ceasefire was agreed in September 1944 between the Soviet Union and Finland, which led to the Moscow Armistice.
-One of the terms of the armistice required Finland to ensure to ensure the removal of any German forces remaining in Finland.
+One of the terms of the armistice required Finland to ensure the removal of any German forces remaining in Finland.
 In practice, this meant that unless the German 20th Mountain Army Corps voluntarily retreated from Finland by mid-September, Finnish forces would have to evict them by force.
 Initially, Germans fell back towards Norway in unofficial cooperation with the Finnish forces.
 However, following the failure of Operation Tanne Ost, where the German's attempted capture Gogland from Finnish defenders on 14–15 September, as well as a general cessation of any voluntary movement towards Norway, Finno-German cooperation completely broke down.

 During the resulting Lapland War, III Corps was moved to northern Finland where it took overall command of all the Finnish forces participating in the fighting against the Germans.
 The resulting formation consisted of the 3rd, 6th, 11th, 15th divisions, the Armored Division and two brigades.
 Over the next months, the III Corps slowly pushed the Germans out of Lapland.

 As the Finnish Army completed its demobilization by early December, as mandated by the Moscow Armistice, the forces under III Corps were reduced from a peak strength of 75,000 to approximately 12,000 men.
 On 5 December the corps was re-designated 1st Division, which remained under Siilasvuo's command.
 As the veterans of the Continuation War were demobilized and replaced by fresh conscripts, this latter part of the Lapland War became known in Finland as the "Children's Crusade".
 The final stages of the war saw the Germans only occupy a minor area of land in the Karesuvanto region, and the Finnish forces in the area were eventually reduced to a task force consisting of 700 men.
 The final German forces left Finland on 27 April 1945, signaling the end to the Lapland War.